Refund Policy for 2023 – 2024 Academic Year

 The Bursar's Office issues all refunds to students withdrawing from Holy Cross or taking an approved leave of absence.
 If you're withdrawing or leaving Holy Cross, please call or stop by to let us know.
 Doing so will help ensure that we get your refund to you as soon as possible.

-If a student withdraws during the semester, charges will be prorated if the student has been enrolled for less than or equal to 60.0% of the term.
-The refund formula measures the actual number of days enrolled during the semester.
-It is determined by dividing the number of days enrolled by the number of days in the semester including weekends and holidays and excluding Thanksgiving break and Spring break.
+If a student withdraws or takes a leave of absence from the College during the semester, charges will be prorated if the student has been enrolled for less than or equal to 60.0% of the term.
+The refund formula measure the actual number of days enrolled during the semester.
+For example, the percentage elapsed in a semester is determined by dividing the number of days enrolled by the number of days in the semester including weekends and holidays and excluding Fall Break, Thanksgiving Break, and Spring Break, if applicable.

-The following items are not subject to the refund policy: Visual arts fees, medical insurance, computer installment payment plans, late fees, leave of absence fees, dormitory fines, parking fines and library fines.
+The following fees and items are not subject to the refund policy: visual arts fees, medical insurance, computer installment charges, late fees, leave of absence fees, dormitory fines, parking fines, library fines, and any other miscellaneous fines.

-For further information concerning the details of the refund policy, contact the Bursar’s Office (508) 793-2521.
+For further information concerning the details of the Refund Policy, contact the Bursar’s Office at 508-793-2521

 - Refund Request Form (PDF)